Tuttotorna/OMNIABASE/README.md

 Those belong in branch repositories.

 ---

-## Ecosystem Orientation
+Ecosystem Orientation

 The intended ecosystem shape is:

-- `OMNIABASE` -> general framework
+OMNIABASE -> general framework

-- Diagnostics branch -> specialized repositories
+Diagnostics branch -> specialized repositories

-- Coordinate Discovery branch -> specialized repositories
+Coordinate Discovery branch -> specialized repositories

-- Cross-Representation Translation branch -> specialized repositories
+Cross-Representation Translation branch -> specialized repositories

-- epistemic pre-layers and satellites -> separate but linked
+epistemic pre-layers and satellites -> separate but linked

 This preserves both unity and specialization.

 ---

-## Summary
+Summary

 OMNIABASE is a general framework for structural analysis across multiple representations.

-It is built on a simple idea:
+It is built on one simple idea:

 a phenomenon is not exhausted by one view.

 By observing the same object across multiple codings, OMNIABASE aims to distinguish:

-- representation-dependent structure
+representation-dependent structure

-- representation-resistant structure
+representation-resistant structure

-- emergent cross-view structure
+emergent cross-view structure

-- structural collapse under representational change
+structural collapse under representational change

 Its three canonical families are:

-- Diagnostics
+Diagnostics

-- Coordinate Discovery
+Coordinate Discovery

-- Cross-Representation Translation
+Cross-Representation Translation

+Its shortest public proof path is:

+observer reframing

+multirepresentational principle

+structural measurement

+runtime evidence

+deployment gate

+formal stop boundary

+OMNIABASE is not a replacement for domain knowledge.

+It is a framework for testing whether a single representation was enough.